johnbanq/Intel-PA.github.io/index.markdown

 - Natural language generation module - Xiaoxiao Liu
 - Speech generation module - Kavi Jayathunge

+### Meeting minutes
+A record of the meetings held can be found [here.](/minutes/)

 ### Static files
-  Files generated over the course of the work - graphs, images, reports etc can be found [here](/static/)
+Files generated over the course of the work - graphs, images, reports etc can be found [here.](/static/)

 ### Literature
 This is a repository of academic writing that has been read so far, along with comments about its relevance to the project.
 (Maybe link to a Mendeley library here?)

 ### Datasets
 A collection of relevant datasets with appropriate statistics (size, is it noisy etc).
 Link to a google drive.